Evidence for Bose liquid from anomalous shot noise in nanojunctions of bad metal beta-Ta: Results

-\textbf{Results}.
-Figures~\ref{fig:fig3}(a)-(d) show $S_I(V)=S_{V}/(dV/dI)^2$ for two TJs and two MJs. $9$ additional TJs and $7$ MJs show similar behaviors in the range of $T$ and $V$ limited by the onset of FN (see SM for details).
+Figures~\ref{fig:fig3}(a)-(d) show $S_I(V)$ for two TJs and two MJs. $9$ additional TJs and $7$ MJs show similar behaviors in the range of $T$ and $V$ limited by the onset of FN~\cite{supp}.
 For all the junctions, the noise increases approximately linearly with bias above a few mV, consistent with the expectations for SN.
-The data were fitted with